ortslil64/vgg_fusion/README.md

 ## Algorithm
 This package demonstrates the application of recursive Chernoff fusion for classifiers ensemble.
-For technical details refer to [1], which is currently under review.
+For technical details refer to [1].

 ## Dependencies
 * keras